Lay-Z-Spa FAQ

 Accessories

-If you use your Lay-Z-Spa regularly, say 3 or more times per week, it is usually better to leave your pump's heater activated at all times as this is the most cost-effective way of running your hot tub and will save energy in the long run.
-We would recommend setting your hot tub at a temperature between 25°C and 35°C, and then increasing to your desired temperature a few hours before use.
+If you use your Lay-Z-Spa regularly, say 3 or more times per week, keeping your heater activated and set to the temperature you like is the most cost-effective way of running your hot tub and will save energy in the long run.

 General Lay-Z-Spa FAQ